rios-isabelle-farrah/Pursuit-Core-Web-HTML-Introduction-Lab/cypress_intro.md

 - call `isOdd(888)` and expect the result to be `false`

 ## Okay, so how do we test websites?
 So we know how to write and test functions.
-But now we're going to do labs and assessments using websites built HTML.
+But now we're going to do labs and assessments using websites built with HTML.

 **Websites aren't functions.
 So how do we test them?**

 We test websites (or HTML files on your computer) using a different type of automated tool.
-Here's how this type of tool work:
+Here's how this type of tool works:
 1. You run the command `npm test` (same!)
 1. The tool launches a web browser in your computer that is controlled by the tool.
 1. Our test code gives the tool instructions for what to do in the browser.
 For example, we can tell the tool to: